omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 Of course, the world is messy, and you shouldn’t expect a complete lack of collaboration between teams.
 But when you see teams collaborate, that’s something to pay attention to.

+### Technical analogy

+You might think of silos as "encapsulation".
+Leaders want to dig into the internals of the classes holding the logic they need.
+But it's a bad solution to just bolt that on -- you really need to refactor things so that they are better structured.

 ### How do you get teams to coordinate better?

 In the next post in this series, I share concrete patterns that help teams and departments work across organizational boundaries.
 Stay tuned!